tsipkens/cmap/README.md

 ## Divergent colormaps

-Divergent colormaps have the brightest or darkest color in the middle, with a monotonic change in perceived brightness in either direction.Note that the colorbrewer colormaps are in the order of the characters (for example, _RdBu_ starts with red and goes to blue).
+Divergent colormaps have the brightest or darkest color in the middle, with a monotonic change in perceived brightness in either direction.
+Note that the colorbrewer colormaps are in the order of the characters (for example, _RdBu_ starts with red and goes to blue).
 The _balance_ colormap from cmocean has been renamed to _balanced_, to avoid a name conflict with a native MATLAB function.

 ### cmocean